Uyirile Kalanthathu: Plot

 Suriya is a medical college student.
 Priya is his girlfriend, Sethu Vinayagam is his father, and Raghuram is his elder brother, who is the district collector.
-Suriya is the youngest son of the family, and this gives much heartburn to Raghuram.
-Their rivalry begins from childhood and can be illustrated by the scene where the elder brother pinches his baby brother just to see him cry.
+Suriya is the youngest son of the family, and this gives much trouble to Raghuram.
+Their rivalry began in childhood and can be illustrated by the scene where the elder brother pinches his baby brother just to see him cry.
 The jealousy grows into adulthood.
 Raghuram's aim in life is to see Suriya's life beset with problems, thanks to him.
 However, Suriya and his parents are unaware of the jealousy that has possessed Raghuram.
 When Raghuram discovers the love between Suriya and Priya, he passes on the word to Priya's elder brother, who is a known rowdy around the area.
 He does this thinking the rowdy would manage to beat up Suriya and perhaps separate both Suriya and Priya.
-This plan backfires, when the rowdy is more than happy to get them both married because he cares about his sister's happiness.
-Raghuram then pushes Suriya over a cliff edge.
+This plan backfires when the rowdy is more than happy to get them both married because he cares about his sister's happiness.
+Enraged, Raghuram then pushes Suriya over a cliff edge.
 Later, in court, Suriya is revealed to be alive and unites with his family and Priya, and Raghuram is sent for treatment.